 - Producing and updating the careers education scheme of work, lesson plans and materials in conjunction with the careers co-ordinator.
-This includes 'drop-down' days - Liaising with tutors and other staff delivering the careers education elements of PD.
+This includes 'drop-down' days - Liaising with tutors and other staff delivering the careers education elements of PD as well as its place in the Futures Award.